 A painted stork troweling through wetland for grub.
 The original NEF file size is 75% larger — Not to shabby for a 2007 12MP D3 body.

-Photographing closeups of alpha baboons that are in control of their own troop group in the wild is more difficult than what most think.
+Photographing closeups of alpha baboons that are in control of their own troop group in the wild, is more difficult than what most think.
 Many alpha images seen online are actually not alpha males.
 They are lower ranked males within the hierarchy structure of baboon entitlement.
+Getting up close on foot photographing alpha baboons, in African bushland, is at your own risk.

 The above DSLR snap, an alpha male was the leader of a large troop when this image was taken.
 He was rarely spotted remaining in seclusion within bushland.
 In real time getting up close to alpha males is an impossible task.
 Like stags, older aged alpha baboons are evasive creatures that prefer to show themselves only when they feel the requirement of doing so.
 In general, baboons do avoid eye to eye contact staring directly at humans unless dark sunglasses are worn.